Adolis García Player Props: Rangers vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff ranks ninth in the league with a collective 9.2 strikeouts per nine innings.
+- The 9.2 strikeouts per nine innings put together by the Orioles pitching staff ranks ninth in MLB.

-- Orioles pitchers combine to rank 19th in baseball in home runs allowed (61 total, 1.2 per game).
+- The Orioles rank 21st in baseball in home runs surrendered (64 total, 1.3 per game).

-- In his last time out on Saturday, the right-hander went five innings against the Toronto Blue Jays, giving up two earned runs while surrendering four hits.
+- In his last appearance on Sunday, the righty went 5 1/3 innings against the Toronto Blue Jays, giving up one earned run while surrendering nine hits.

-- The 23-year-old has an ERA of 6.21, with 10.7 strikeouts per nine innings, in nine games this season.
-Opponents have a .297 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.